rsdn/CodeJam/README.md

 * Expressions - all related classes are not supported due to lack of expressions support
 * LINQ to XML extensions - .NET 2.0 doesn't have LINQ XML related classes

-### .NET Framework 3.0 support

-.NET Framework 3.0 support is limited.
-Functionality not supported in addition to .NET Framework 3.5 limitations:

-* LINQ to XML extensions - .NET 3.0 doesn't have LINQ XML related classes

 ### .NET Framework 3.5 support

 .NET Framework 3.5 support is limited.
 Functionality not supported: